Foretypes

 On 11 April 2024, the exhibition “Foretypes” by renowned Ukrainian artist Anatoly Kryvolap was opened at the M17 Contemporary Art Center (Kyiv city, Ukraine).

-Abstract works that characterise the artist’s oeuvre from the 1990s to the 2000s, as well as icons created over the past year are on display.
+Abstract works that characterise the artist’s oeuvre from the 1990s to the 2000s, as well as icons created over the past year were on display.
 The exhibition was curated by Valeriy Sakharuk.

 • ___Read more